-By Matt Lalande in Uncategorized on December 01, 2021
+By Matt Lalande in Critical Illness on December 01, 2021

 Suffering from heart disease is complex and frustrating.
 Individuals with various heart conditions are required to spend a significant amount of time and energy focusing on maintaining a lifestyle or treatment regimen that reduces the risk of heart failure, heart attack, or even possible death.
 Worrying about finances during this time is added strain that should be unnecessary.